Green Driver State Incentives in Kansas

 Please note that eco-friendly incentives and related laws are subject to change.
-Also consult your local Division of Motor Vehicles (DOR) branch and the Alternative Fuels Data Center for updates.
+Also consult your local Kansas Department of Revenue office and the Alternative Fuels Data Center for updates.
 Of course, regardless of whether you drive an electric vehicle, hybrid, or any other fuel-efficient vehicle, all drivers on Kansas public roads must abide by its traffic laws.

-Currently, the Kansas Division of Motor Vehicles does not require a safety inspection or emission test for first-time vehicle registration and registration renewal.
+Currently, the Kansas Department of Revenue does not require a safety inspection or emission test for first-time vehicle registration and registration renewal.
 If you would like to learn more about limiting vehicle emissions that contribute to global warming, visit our Smog & Emission Checks page.

 If you need additional help taking advantage of federal and state tax incentives, consider contacting a professional tax advisor, your local IRS Taxpayer Assistance Center , or the Kansas Department of Revenue.

 KS taxpayers who own and operate a qualified alternative fuel vehicle might be eligible for the Kansas Alternative-Fuel Tax Credit.
 The tax credit amount varies depending on when the AFV went into service and its gross vehicle weight rating (GVWR).
 If your vehicle is licensed in Kansas and went into service:

 To claim the AFV tax credit, take the following steps:

 - Confirm your vehicle runs on a qualifying alternative fuel.

 - Submit the completed form with your Kansas income tax return.